utkarsh5026/poolme/README.md

 ## 📊 Benchmark Visualization

-PoolMe includes a powerful benchmark visualization tool that runs all strategy comparison benchmarks and presents the results in an interactive dark-themed dashboard.
+gopool includes a powerful benchmark visualization tool that runs all strategy comparison benchmarks and presents the results in an interactive dark-themed dashboard.

 ### Features